Does Table Tennis Scoring Go To 11 Or 21?

 How does the “win by two” rule work in table tennis?

 In table tennis, games are played to 11 points.
 This means that the first person to reach 11 points wins, except in the case of a 10-10 tie.
 In this circumstance, one person will have to win two consecutive rallies in order to win the game.
 The game will continue to be played past 11 until one side secures a two-point lead over their opponent.
-For example, if a game continues past the target score of 11 points, a score of 12-11 would not end the game; however, a score of 13-11 would.
-Therefore, if players continue to alternate points, games could last for a long time.
+For example, a score of 12-11 would not end the game, but a score of 13-11 would.

 What is the “expedite rule” in table tennis?

-The expedite rule in table tennis governs competitive table tennis to help prevent matches from running too long.
 In short, the expedite rule dictates that unless the two sides have scored a sum of 18 points or more, a match of table tennis can only last ten minutes before the umpire steps in and enacts the expedite rule.
 When this rule is in effect, each side will alternate serving until a definitive winner can be named.
-During this back and forth, the server only has thirteen shots to win the match before the point is awarded to the receiver.
-This is done with the intention of speeding up matches.
+During this back and forth, the server only has thirteen shots to win before the point is awarded to the receiver.
 However, if the two competitors have more than 18 combined points scored, then the match will be played to completion under the standard rules of play, no matter how long it takes.